 Is truth relative?

+Where to find the truth?
+Is there an absolute truth in religious matters?
 “Your truth need not be my truth” is often claimed today.
-This idea of relative truth is not entirely new, but is becoming increasingly popular.
+This idea of relative truth is not entirely new but is becoming increasingly popular.
 Here are two quotations with opposing positions, 200 years apart from each other:

 “Two truths can never contradict each other.”Galileo Galilei (1564-1641), cited in German language in gutzitiert.de